 A few years later I joined Kyla’s team, and the rest is proverbial history.

 - Our family is rounded out by our dog, Winnie, a black terrier mix who loves nothing better than to lick my hands and try to stand on my lap while I’m trying to knit!
 (I love her anyway, though.)

-Aside from knitting and writing, my hobbies include tennis (both watching and playing), social media, and dyeing my hair crazy colors.
+- Aside from knitting and writing, my hobbies include tennis (both watching and playing), reading, hand-lettering, social media, and dyeing my hair crazy colors.

-In short, you’ll find answers to many of your questions about knitting for charity right here.
+You’ll find answers to many of your questions about knitting for charity right here.
 You’ll learn about the great need, the variety of projects you can get involved in, what kinds of yarn to use, how to save a ton of money knitting for charity… and much, much, more!

 So enjoy exploring this website and blog.
 I have a feeling you’ll find something you want to knit sooner rather than later!